ayrat555/ayrat555.github.io/_posts/2017-10-18-macros-are-evil.md

 First, a bit of background.
 A couple of months ago I got interested in Ethereum.
 I decided to write a simple Elixir wrapper for its [JSON RPC api](https://github.com/ethereum/wiki/wiki/JSON-RPC) methods.
 JSON RPC is light-weight remote procedure call protocol.

-JSON RPCE message must consist of three properties:
+JSON RPC message must consist of three properties:
 - method - the name of the method
-- params - object or array of values (in case of ethereum it's array)
+- params - object or array of values (In Etherem's case, an array)
 - id - the id of the request

 Let's consider Ethereum's web3_sha3 method that calculates sha3 hash of the input data.
 It has one parameter - the string to be converted into a sha3 hash.
-So you should wrap this parameter into an array and call it like that:
+To call this method wrap the parameter info in an array and call it like so:

 ```bash
 // Request